winitzki/scall/tutorial/programming_dhall.md

 $ dhall --file ./sum.dhall
 10
 ```

-Dhall uses no special keywords to denote imports or exported values.
-Imports are just values that are named in a special way:
-- If a Dhall value begins with `/`, it is an import of a file given by an absolute path.
-- If a Dhall value begins with `./`, it is an import from a relative path (relative to the directory containing the currently evaluated Dhall file).
-- If a Dhall value begins with `http://` or `https://`, it is an import from a Web URL.
-- A Dhall value of the form `env:xyz` is an import from a shell environment variable `xyz` (in Bash, this would be `$xyz`).

 Although each Dhall module exports only one value, that value may be a record with many fields.
 Record fields may contain values and/or types.